Want To Rent A Car in Bosnia & Herzegovina? Driving In Bosnia Guide

 So, you might wonder where the best place to rent a car in Bosnia and Herzegovina is.
-Again, the capital is where you will find most offices renting cars.
+Again, the capital is where most offices rent cars in Bosnia and Herzegovina.
 However, other bigger towns, such as Mostar, also have rent-a-car offices and facilities.

 Car Hire Bosnia & Herzegovina Tip 1 – You Will Require An International Driving Permit

-If you hire a car outside of the country, for example, when driving a rental car from Slovenia to Bosnia-Herzegovina, or you’re using your own vehicle, your regular driving license is enough.
-If, however, you have hired a car in Bosnia & Herzegovina, you will need an International Driving Permit to go alongside your regular license document and passport.
+Suppose you hire a car outside of the country, for example, when driving a rental car from Slovenia to Bosnia-Herzegovina, or you’re using your own vehicle.
+In that case, your regular driving license is enough.
+If you have hired a car in Bosnia and Herzegovina, you will need an International Driving Permit to go alongside your regular license document and passport.
 This should be kept with you at all times.

 Car Hire Bosnia & Herzegovina Tip 2 – Border Crossing Documentation

-If you are crossing borders, make sure you have the vehicle registration and rental papers with you, as well as the insurance documents as the customs guards will certainly want to see them.
+If you are crossing borders, make sure you have the vehicle registration and rental papers with you and the insurance documents, as the customs guards will undoubtedly want to see them.

 Car Hire Bosnia & Herzegovina Tip 3 – Winter Tires Must Be Used During The Winter Months

 From 15 November to 15 April, you are legally required to use winter equipment, and that means all tires must be MS, M+S, or M&S mark with a 4 mm tread at least.
 Check this when you are hiring your car.

 Car Hire Bosnia & Herzegovina Tip 4 – Use Dipped Headlights At All Times

-Even during day time, you should have your headlights dipped.
+Even during the daytime, you should have your headlights dipped.

 Car Hire Bosnia & Herzegovina Tip 5 – Be Careful Driving At Night

-Many roads don’t have the best lighting, so drive a little slower and take extra care, especially if you are in a rural area.
+Many roads don’t have the best lighting, so drive a little slower and take extra care, especially in a rural area.